Glass steaming basket is dishwasher-safe

-People today are investing more and more of their time and money in preparing healthy meals.
+People today are investing more and more of their time and money in preparing at-home meals.
 Food steamers are just one of the handy appliances that can help with this goal.
-There are lots of options—from stovetop versions and budget buys to advances models with multiple baskets—so it can be difficult to know exactly what will work best in your kitchen.
+There are lots of options—from stovetop versions and budget buys to advanced models with multiple baskets—so it can be difficult to know exactly what will work best in your kitchen.
 We decided to test the Cuisinart CookFresh Digital Glass Steamer, a favorite among experienced chefs, to see if its functionality and features warranted its high price.
 Read on for all the details of our food prep and cleanup.

 Setup Process: Easily done at the sink